Dragon's blood in skincare

 Aftershave applications

 Shaving creates micro-injuries to the skin — the razor doesn't just remove hair, it abrades the upper stratum corneum.
-Dragon's blood's combination of fibroblast stimulation + anti-inflammatory action + protective film is particularly well-suited to post-shave recovery.
+Dragon's blood's combination of fibroblast activity, compounds studied in inflammation research, and astringent film formation is why it appears in post-shave formulations.
 This is why it appears prominently in WhollyKaw's aftershave splashes, balms, and toners.

 Post-procedure skin support

-Some dermatologists incorporate dragon's blood into post-laser, post-microneedling, and post-peel routines for the same wound-healing acceleration.
+Some dermatologists incorporate dragon's blood into post-laser, post-microneedling, and post-peel routines for the same wound-healing mechanism studied in research.
 Evidence is anecdotal at the dermatologic level but the mechanism is consistent with general application.

 Anti-aging via antioxidant defense

-The proanthocyanidin antioxidant capacity provides a secondary anti-aging mechanism — particularly useful in combination with sunscreen to reduce the photoaging contribution of UV-generated free radicals.
+The proanthocyanidin antioxidant capacity is studied for a secondary anti-aging role — particularly in combination with sunscreen against the photoaging contribution of UV-generated free radicals.

 Sensitive and reactive skin support